 Sink tip lines were primarily designed with streamer performance in mind.
 These are heavy casting lines that sink the tip deep, so you can get your streamers in front of trout.

 Line speed is an important factor if you’re casting into the wind.
-A rod that generates high line speed will perform better in wind, or when using heavy flies.
+A rod that generates high line speed will perform better in the wind or when using heavy flies.

-Picking the best fly rod for trout isn’t an easy task, but once you break things down, you can see you just need to find something that ticks off most of your boxes.
+Picking the best fly rod for trout isn’t easy, but once you break things down, you can see you just need to find something that ticks off most of your boxes.
 Take the time to do your research, and you’ll come home with a rod that you’re very happy with.